turingschool/launch-curriculum/module4/lessons/Week1/JavaScript.md

 #### 3. Debugging In the Console

-`debugger` is the `pry` of JS.
-Stick `debugger;` within a function to pause the browser from running the script when it hits a particular part of your code.
+You can stick `debugger;` within a function to pause the browser from running the script when it hits a particular part of your code.

 ```javascript
 // index.js